-In this deep dive, we provide an overview of PID-based servo motor tuning and introduce two standard manual tuning methods that work well for a large variety of machine designs.
+In this paper we provide an overview of PID (proportional, integral, derivative) based servo motor tuning, and introduce two manual tuning methods that work well for a large variety of systems.
 We also show that ‘optimal’ parameters vary by application and performance goals, even for the exact same motor and amplifier setup.

-There are two types of servo motors commonly used for positioning applications; the DC Brush servo motor, which uses mechanical brushes to commutate the motor, and the Brushless DC motor, also knowns as a BLDC motor, which is the PM (permanent magnet) Brushless motor, and is commutated electronically by external circuitry.
+There are two types of servo motors commonly used for positioning applications; the DC Brush motor, which uses mechanical brushes to commutate the motor, and the Brushless DC motor, aka the BLDC motor, aka the AC Synchronous motor, aka the PM (permanent magnet) motor, which is commutated electronically by external circuitry.

-A servo loop, also called a compensator, has the job of driving the motor to a particular position.
-It does this by comparing the desired position from the path generator at any given moment with the actual motor position, and applying a continuous correcting motor command.
+The servo loop (technically the position servo loop) has the job of driving the motor to a particular location.
+It does this by comparing the desired position from the trajectory generator at any given moment with the actual motor position and applying a continuous correcting motor command.

 Servo schemes require gain parameters to be set by the user to accommodate different machine loads and operating conditions.
 The more optimally these parameters are set, the more accurately the motor will track the desired position under a variety of motion profiles.

 I PID therefore I am

 Theorists and engineers have developed a number of servo compensation schemes over the years, but the overwhelming favorite for motor positioning is the PID loop, which means Proportional, Integral, Derivative when spelled out.